Internationale Fachmesse für Sportartikel und Sportmode: 1980s: Expansion

-From 1979 to 1984, ISPO Munich marked its 10th anniversary and launched its first fall edition, expanding its scope to include summer and year-round sports.
+From 1979 to 1984, ISPO Munich launched its first fall edition, expanding its scope to include summer and year-round sports.
 In 1982, live ski fashion shows were introduced as part of the program.
 Between 1985 and 1989, the event saw an increase in international exhibitors and the presentation of new activities such as paragliding and snowboarding.
 Notable attendees during this period included Boris Becker and Willy Bogner.

 2000s: Global Expansion and Technology

-From 2001 to 2009, ISPO Munich evolved into a global platform for the sports industry.
-Highlights included the launch of Sport Communities (2001), ISPO Card (2002), and ISPO Vision (2004), which spotlighted crossover fashion.
+From 2001 to 2009, highlights included the launch of Sport Communities (2001), ISPO Card (2002), and ISPO Vision (2004), which spotlighted crossover fashion.
 ISPO China debuted in 2005 and moved to Beijing in 2006, alongside the introduction of the Wearable Technology platform.
 The "Best Ager" initiative launched in 2007, and by 2009, sustainability and protective gear were key themes.

 ISPO’s 70th edition in 2010 also marked its 40th anniversary.
 Rocker skis gained traction in 2011, while Healthstyle and digital marketing rose in 2012.
 ISPO Textrends and new service models followed in 2013, with "Health & Fitness" gaining its own hall in 2014.
 From 2016–2019, themes included women in sports, eSports, and digitization.
 In 2020, ISPO celebrated its 50th anniversary with the motto of ‘50 years of tomorrow’.

 2020s: Post-COVID

 In 2021, the event adapted its scale and format due to COVID-19 restrictions.
 By 2022, ISPO returned to full capacity, welcoming over 40,000 visitors from 117 countries and more than 1,700 exhibitors—without any pandemic-related limitations.

 The 2023 edition, held from November 28 to 30, featured over 2,400 exhibitors from 54 nations, with 93% coming from abroad—a 57% increase in international exhibitor participation.
 The event also featured 93 startup enterprises.
 In 2024, ISPO hosted another live edition at Messe Munich from December 3 to 5, gathering over 2,300 exhibitors from 50 countries.
-More than 150 innovative solutions were presented, focusing on sustainability and sport-tech advancements.
 ISPO Munich 2024 attracted over 2,300 exhibitors from 50 countries and welcomed more than 55,000 professional visitors representing 113 countries.
 65% of attendees and 93% of exhibitors came from outside Germany.
 Over half of the visitors held senior decision-making roles and more than 150 new product and technology innovations were shown during the event.